 So now you’ve decided to do the trek on your own.
 We recommend you buy a map from any of the agencies in town for 150 som.
 Make sure you have enough food supplies, a tent, a torch (flashlight) and a warm sleeping bag (even in the summer).

-There are plenty of markets in town to buy instant soup (if you have a stove), sausage, cheese, breads and just about everything you’d need for the 3 day trek.
+There are plenty of markets in town to buy instant soup and mashed potatoes (if you have a stove), sausage, cheese, breads and just about everything you’d need for the 3 day trek.
 There are also 2 outdoor stores in town with a surprising variety of trekking equipment including stoves, gas canisters and warm gear.

 We recommend that you do the trek from the entrance to the park just south of Karakol.
 That way you can enjoy the hot springs of Altyn Arashan after the arduous hike over the pass, rather than starting with them before you’re even sore!

 NOTE: Rather than setting off into the hills right away, spend some time in Karakol and enjoy all of things to do in and around the city!
 Check out our latest post 10 Things To Do in Karakol (That Don’t Involve Trekking).

 Transport To The Trail Head

 Marshrutka #101 will take you directly to the trailhead for 8 som (20 mins).
 You can catch it almost anywhere along Toktogol St. which is where most of the guest houses are.
 You’ll want to take it to the last stop which is near the gates to the park, the Marshrutka will turn around and the driver will probably shoo you out.